How We Wait

 I organized a small focus group to collect accounts of waiting experiences.
-We asked the group to recall and describe recent waiting experiences in environments like online services, services provided by phone and in-person services.
-We paid attention to the cause of stress or satisfaction and attempted to rate and compare different waiting experiences.
+We asked the group to recall and describe recent waiting experiences in environments like online services, services provided by phone, and in-person services.
+We paid attention to the causes of stress or satisfaction and attempted to rate and compare different waiting experiences.
 We eventually extracted typical problems and proceeded to make suggestions that would address them.

 We found that the environment of the wait had at least as much of an impact on the experience of waiting than the time spent waiting.

 Negative waiting experiences were primarily linked to an environment that forced people to focus on the wait.
-Change of status within a queue, multiple notifications, alerts, confusion regarding what to do or where to go, excessive options, where all factors of dissatisfaction.
+Change of status within a queue, multiple notifications, alerts, confusion regarding what to do or where to go, excessive options, were all factors of dissatisfaction.

 People used their mobile devices to find their own distractions and rarely enjoyed any type of entertainment provided in the waiting environment.

-People who wait need to feel looked after, they need to understand the signs that indicate their visit's progression.
+People who wait need to feel looked after, and they need to understand the signs that indicate their visit's progression.
 Only then they will be able to disconnect, relax and move onto activities they choose: any source of entertainment at hand, work or rest.